 2. Don’t Wallow When Feeling Lonely

 We ALL have times where we start to feel like we don’t have anyone.
-Or, like we aren’t good enough to be loved, which is really at the heart of loneliness.
+Or, like we aren’t good enough to be loved, which is really at the heart of being depressed and lonely.
 But sitting in your solitude and wallowing in your feelings isn’t doing you any favors.
-I get it, feeling lonely is not fun.
-But I also know that no one can change your situation but you.
+Feeling lonely is not fun.
+But know that no one can change your situation but you.

 The only way to change your feelings of loneliness is to take back control and be in charge.
 There are billions of people in the world, and all you need is one to connect.
-In the scheme of things, all you need is one true friend.
 So strive hard to find that person who makes you feel good or even the many, and continue to reach out and make them a priority in your world.
-Instead of sitting feeling badly that there is no one, get out there and try to make connections!
-I promise you, if you look, there will be someone!

 When you feel lonely and depressed, the last thing you are in the mood for is to find a new friend.
 And even if you do, your friendship won’t last very long if all you provide is gloom and doom.
 Or, even worse, it will, and that friendship will be based on negativity and misery.
 Sure, misery loves company, but that is the type of company that will do nothing to lift your spirits.

-Being alone isn’t about being with someone else; it is about being with someone who makes you feel fulfilled, cherished, and happy.
-But trying to find someone to complete you, will leave you forever chasing the illusion.
-We are born into this life with us alone.
+We are born into this life alone.
 And we go out alone.
 So if you want to find the one person who will always be there to relish in your good times and accept those things about you that you don’t show to the world, look no further than in the mirror.
 And from there, seek the virtual support and therapy necessary to love your whole self.

 Sometimes it takes someone from the outside to show you all the gifts you have, the blessings that you possess, and the pathway to a mindful, meaningful, and healthier new you.